- 1 Who Needs a Filtered Water Bottle?

 2. Brita Premium Filtering Water Bottle

 Brita Premium Filtering Water Bottle one of the more budget-friendly bottles on our list.
-The filter does a great job in removing bad taste from the water.
+The filter does a great job of removing bad taste from the water.

 The design is very sleek and stylish, and you can choose a different color for the bottle.
 However, the bottle opening is a bit smaller than other bottles,’ and it is hard to clean it if you don’t have a dishwasher.
 But installing the filter in the straw is easy.